Uniform Bounds for Scheduling with Job Size Estimates: Unachievability of Traditional Robustness

 In the context of M/G/1 scheduling with predictions, constant-factor robustness is provably unachievable.
 This follows from the fact that the mean response time of an algorithm with arbitrarily poor predictions is bounded below by the optimal blind policy, that has no predictions at all.

 In the context of M/G/1 scheduling, the optimal blind policy is known: the Gittins Index policy \cite{gittins_bandit_1979,scully_gittins_2021} is optimal in this context, though it requires knowledge of the job size distribution.
+When the job size distribution is unknown, a policy called RMLF \cite{kalyanasundaram_minimizing_2003, becchetti_nonclairvoyant_2004} has a competitive ratio relative to SRPT that grows slowly as a function of load \cite{bansal_achievable_2018}.

 The approximation ratio of the Gittins index policy to the SRPT policy can be arbitrarily poor in the limit as $\rho \to 1$ \cite{scully_optimal_2020}.
-Specifically, whenever the job size distribution $S \in \mathrm{MDA}(\Lambda)$, the Gumbel domain of attraction, the approximation ratio of Gittins to SRPT grows arbitrarily large as $\rho \to 1$.
-Loosely, we can think of the Gumbel domain of attraction as including all light-tailed, unbounded job size distributions.
+Specifically, whenever the job size distribution $S \in \mathrm{MDA}(\Lambda)$, the \emph{Gumbel domain of attraction}, the approximation ratio of Gittins to SRPT grows arbitrarily large as $\rho \to 1$.
+Loosely, we can think of $\mathrm{MDA}(\Lambda)$ as including all unbounded job size distributions whose tail is asymptotically lighter than a power law.
+For instance, distributions with exponential, Weibull, and log-normal tails are in~$\mathrm{MDA}(\Lambda)$.

 In all such cases, constant-factor robustness is unachievable.
-A better goal might be to compare the performance of a policy against that of the Gittins policy.
+A better goal might be to compare the performance of a policy against that of the Gittins policy, or perhaps RMLF.
 We leave that question for future work.